Keep Flies at Bay with These 7 Natural Fly Repellents

 - To finish, put it wherever you have flies and you’ll see them end up in the container.

 Flies flee from the smell of mint plants.
 So all you have to do is make the following mint “perfume” to keep them away.

 - 1 small jar

 - 1 sponge

 - 1/2 cup of water (125 ml)

-- First, put the sponge in the jar and wet it with a bit of water.
+- First, put the sponge in the jar and soak it with a little bit of water.

-- Add the 20 drops of mint and cover.
+- Add the 20 drops of mint oil and cover it.